-In completing third party forms and/or certification of work absence/accommodation, physicians must:
+In completing third party forms and/or certifications of work absence/accommodation, physicians must:

-- a. ensure the patient has provided valid and documented consent to disclose information to any third party, including the patient's employer or insurer.
-Consent must include discussion about the scope, purpose, and likely consequences of the disclosure of their personal health information and the fact that relevant information must be provided. - b. respond to the authorized request as soon as possible, generally within thirty (30) days of receiving the request, in one of the following ways: - providing the requested information; - acknowledging the request and providing an estimated date for provision of the information; or - explaining why all or part of the information will not be provided. - c. provide a logical and truthful report based as much as possible on objective clinical information. - d. specify if the questions posed fall outside their area of expertise or scope of practice. - e. communicate the expected fees in advance to the party from whom payment will be expected, as well as any terms of payment.
+- a. ensure the patient has provided valid and documented consent specific to the request to disclose information to any third party, including the patient's employer or insurer. - b. respond to the authorized request as soon as possible, generally within thirty (30) days of receiving the request (or in compliance with legislated expectations, such as in relation to WCB or SGI requests), in one of the following ways: - providing the requested information; or - explaining why all or part of the information will not be provided in the expected timeframe or at all. - c. provide a logical and truthful report based as much as possible on objective clinical information. - d. specify if the forms (or portions thereof) cannot be completed due to a lack of skill or knowledge. - e. communicate the expected fees in advance to the party from whom payment will be expected, as well as any terms of payment.
 The fees must be fair and reasonable reflecting the work required.
-Physicians should refer to the CPSS policy "Uninsured Services" and the Saskatchewan Medical Association Fee Guide for Uninsured Services, as well as the Medical Services Branch Physician Payment Schedule to confirm whether completion of particular forms constitutes insured services. - f. not withhold a report contingent on payment if payment is the patient's responsibility.
-Physicians are expected to accommodate patients' ability to pay.
+Physicians should refer to the CPSS policy "Uninsured Services" and the Saskatchewan Medical Association Fee Guide for Uninsured Services, as well as the Medical Services Branch Physician Payment Schedule to confirm whether completion of particular forms constitutes insured services.